Zicman Feider: Academic and scientific activity

 Some acarologists sent him their own collections for studying, to avoid name-redundancy.
 Feider therefore was comparing Acari from all over the world with the holotypes (holotype - a single type specimen upon which the description and name of a new species is based) pertaining to his personal collection.

 Feider transmitted his passion for acarology to a group of researchers from the Center for Biological Research - Nicu Vasiliu, Magda Călugăr, Mărioara Huțu, Maria Calistru and few others, who were his devoted disciples, while working at the "General and Applied Biology Institute" of the Iași branch of the Romanian Academy.
 They represented the growing school of Romanian acarologists, unparalleled until today.

-Death
+Death and legacy

-Feider died after his fourth heart attack (he survived three previous attacks), while his third monography about Trombiculoidea was given for publication to the "Fauna" collection of the Romanian Academy Press.
+Feider died after his fourth heart attack, while his third monography about Trombiculoidea was given for publication to the "Fauna" collection of the Romanian Academy Press.

-Legacy

-The personal "Acari and Ixodidae collection" of Feider, a true scientific thesaurus gathered during decades of arduous work, was donated to the Natural History Museum of Iași, a prestigious institution founded in 1834, and is the first museum of this kind in Romania.
+The personal "Acari and Ixodidae collection" of Feider was donated to the Natural History Museum of Iași.

-As evidence of the appreciation for his dedication to the science, several acarologists felt compelled to immortalize the name Zicman Feider, by dedicating his name to newly identified species of Acari.
+Several acarologists felt compelled to immortalize the name Feider, by dedicating his name to newly identified species of Acari.
 For instance, Subias created the genus Feiderzetes - Feiderzetes latus in 1977.
-After his passing, one of his collaborators and colleagues, Libertina Solomon created the species Myonyssus feideri, and two of his close scientific correspondents, Balogh and Mahunka created the species Phteracorus zicmani.
+After his death, one of his collaborators and colleagues, Libertina Solomon created the species Myonyssus feideri, and two of his close scientific correspondents, Balogh and Mahunka created the species Phteracorus zicmani.

-Feider remains in the memory of those who knew him as an eminent academic figure, with not only a vast knowledge of biology, but also a person who spread human warmth.
-He was a devoted father and grandfather, whose three children followed his example, choosing academic careers: Noemi Bomher - professor of Romanian literature, Daniela Kocsis – teacher of mathematics, and the junior Almos Bela Trif – physician and professor of pathology.